Are you getting serious about that smoothie business? Then you’ll appreciate some smoothie industry statistics.

 Smoothie Industry Analysis Conclusion

 While we have shared some smoothie industry statistics, the truth is, so much is unknown about this fresh and exciting industry.
-The good news is, the throne is still wide open if you hope to be the next market leader.
+The good news is, if you check availability, the throne is still wide open if you hope to be the next market leader.

 So, if you’re looking for profit and excitement, if you’re inventive and you like creating new recipes, if you like following trends and giving your own take, then this industry is for you.
 And it can be gratifying.